Melania Trump And Son: First Lady, Barron Will Commute To NYC By Plane, Chopper, Automobile

 — LISA CLAIRE (@venturawriter) January 18, 2017

-It’s no secret that Melania is front-and-center in her son’s life.
+It’s no secret that Melania is front and center in her son’s life.
 Therefore, it makes perfect sense for her to be with him through his journey.
 She could easily use caregivers to oversee his schooling, but that’s not who Melania Trump is, according to those who know her.

 Melania Trump and her son’s commute sounds like a huge undertaking, but with the help of the Secret Service and White House staff, it’ll be a walk in the park — like a 90-minute stroll.

 The commute from the White House begins with a motorcade to Andrews Air Force Base in Maryland.
-After the 20-minute journey, the First Lady and Barron will board a commercial jet (Boeing 737 or 757) for a 45-minute flight to LaGuardia Airport in New York.
+After the 20-minute journey, the first lady and Barron will board a commercial jet (Boeing 737 or 757) for a 45-minute flight to LaGuardia Airport in New York.

 Then, it’s on to the helicopter.
 The mother and son will then hop aboard a chopper (bypassing the bumper-to-bumper congestion in the tunnel) for a short 15-minute flight to a helipad in Manhattan’s Chelsea district.
 From there, the pair will be escorted for 10 minutes by motorcade to their home.